Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 Windows are also one of the weakest points in a building regarding allowing noise to enter.

-If you are experiencing a lot of unwanted noise outside your home, you might want to consider installing hurricane impact windows, which help reduce this.
+If you are experiencing a lot of unwanted noise outside your home, you might want to consider installing hurricane-impact windows, which help reduce this.
 We’ve written an article on them here if you’d like to learn more.

 Looking out from inside a home through a PGT Winguard Energy Star Hurricane Window

-Our founder, Erin, installing impact windows in our second Net-Zero home renovation
+Our founder, Erin, installing impact windows in our second Net-Zero home renovation.

 What Is Noise?

-We all think we know what noise is, but not everyone realizes that there is a difference between sound and noise.
+We all think we know what noise is, but not everyone realizes there is a difference between sound and noise.

 In physics, they are the same thing, and people use both terms interchangeably in conversation, but what counts as noise and what is considered sound are open to interpretation.
 It is in the ear of the beholder, so to speak.